 Fill the available dehydrator trays with banana slices.
 Put the trays into the dehydrator and set initial temperature to 65 degrees Celcius or 150 degrees Fahrenheit and dry at that temperature for the first two hours.

 Turn the temperature down to 55 degrees Celcius or 130 degrees Fahrenheit after two hours.
 From here it will take another six hours for bananas to fully dry.

 Half way through, stop the food dehydrator and flip over all the banana slices.
 The slices are easy to peel off the dehydrator tray when they are warm, and turning ensures dryness.

 Test for dryness.
 If the banana chips are leathery to crisp, they are done.

 Cool the banana chips for a few hours in the food dehydrator before removing them.
-Pack dried chips into plastic bags when they are fully cool.
+Pack dried chips into plastic bags, or vacuum seal, when they are fully cool.
 Store at room temperature.

 See our range of food dehydrators and find out which one is the best for you!